Georges034302/acc-cloud-wil-demo/week3/cosmos_nosql.md

 ## 🎯 Objective

-Provision an Azure Cosmos DB account using the Core (SQL) API, create a database and container, and run queries using Data Explorer or Azure CLI.
+Provision an Azure Cosmos DB account using the Core (SQL) API, create a database and container, and run queries using Data Explorer, Visual Studio Code, or Azure CLI.

 ---

-## 🧭 Prerequisites
+## 🛍️ Prerequisites

 - Azure Portal access
 - Azure CLI installed
+- Visual Studio Code with **Azure Databases extension** installed
 - A sample JSON file (or JSON content to insert)

 ---